aws-samples/aws-data-mesh-utils/README.md

 }
 ```

+This file includes the following identities:

+* **Mesh** - Administrative identity used to configure and manage central Data Mesh objects like catalogs and shared tables.
+This identity is required for initializing the Data Mesh infrastructure.
+* **ProducerAdmin** - Administrative identity used to setup an account as as data producer.
+This identity is only used to enable an AWS account on initial setup.
+* **ConsumerAdmin** - Administrative identity used to setup an account as as data consumer.
+This identity is only used to enable an AWS account on initial setup.
+* **Producer** - Identity used for day-to-day producer tasks such as `create-data-product`, `approve-access-request` and `modify-subscription`.
+In general, you should use the pre-installed `DataMeshProducer` user or those users who are part of the `DataMeshProducerGroup` in the Producer AWS Account.
+* **Consumer** - Identity used for day-to-day consumer tasks such as `request-access` and `import-subscription`.
+In general, you should use the pre-installed `DataMeshConsumer` user or those users who are part of the `DataMeshConsumerGroup` in the Consumer AWS Account.

+For the example usage scripts, you can configure a file on your filesystem, and eference this file in through the `CredentialsFile` environment variable.
+For the `cli`, you can provide the path to this file using argument `--credentials-file`.
 Please make sure not to add this file to any publicly shared resources such as git forks of the codebase!

 ## Getting Started